whitneyburton/portfolios/dan-broadbent-m2.markdown

 * [Idea Box GitHub](https://github.com/danbroadbent/idea_box)
 * [Rails Mini-Project Original Assignment](https://github.com/turingschool/challenges/blob/master/rails-mini-project.markdown)

 Idea Box is an app to record your ideas.
 It allows users to create ideas and save them with a description to different categories.
-This project was not formally evaluated, but the learning goals included test driven development of a rails app with feature tests, setting up CRUD functionality, using 1-to-1 and 1-to-many database realationships, using RESTful routes, and implementing authentication of users.
+This project was not formally evaluated, but the learning goals included test driven development of a rails app with feature tests, setting up CRUD functionality, using 1-to-1 and 1-to-many database relationships, using RESTful routes, and implementing authentication of users.

 ## C: Group Work & Projects